An Attribute-based Method for Video Anomaly Detection: Method

-Our method contains three stages: pre-processing, feature extraction, and density estimation.
-In our pre-processing stage, an off-the-shelf motion estimator is applied to predict the optical flow of each frame.
-An off-the-shelf object detector is also used to localize and classify the bounding boxes of all objects within a frame.
-We then use the outputs of both models to extract velocity, pose, and deep representations (see \cref{met:features}) to create object-level feature descriptors.
-Finally, the anomaly score of each test frame is computed using density estimation.
-The first two stages are illustrated in \cref{fig:framework}.
+We compute the anomaly score based on density estimation of object-level feature descriptors.
+This is done in three stages: pre-processing, feature extraction, and density estimation.
+In the pre-processing stage, our method (i) uses an off-the-shelf motion estimator to estimate the optical flow for each frame; (ii) localizes and classifies the bounding boxes of all objects within a frame using an off-the-shelf object detector.
+The outputs of these models are used to extract object-level velocity, pose, and deep representations (see \cref{met:features}).
+Finally, our method uses density estimation to calculate the anomaly score of each test frame.
+See \cref{fig:framework} for an illustration.